-Caption: This is a satellite view of the Zagros mountain belt in western Iran.
+Satellite Image of Zagros Mountains (image) University of Toronto Caption This is a satellite view of the Zagros mountain belt in western Iran.
 The range forms part of the most extensive belt of water-soluble gypsum on Earth, stretching from Oman to Pakistan, and well into Western India.
 Scientists suggest that the dissolution of ancient salt deposits caused drastic changes in seawater chemistry, which may have triggered long-term global cooling.
 Credit US Geological Survey/Center for Earth Resources Observation and Science Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.